mr-smithers-excellent/elasticsearch-spring-boot-geosearch/README.md

 spring.profiles.active: docker
 ```

-2. From the root directory of this project, run `docker-compose up` on the command line.
+2. From the root directory of this project, run `docker-compose up` on the command line

-3. Run the Java project using `mvn spring-boot:run` on the command line or using your favorite IDE.
+3. Run the Java project using `mvn spring-boot:run` on the command line or using your favorite IDE

 ## Running on AWS Elasticsearch Service & RDS